soham2560/DockerForROS2Development/README.md

 *   `humble-garden`:  Extends the `humble` image and includes Gazebo Garden, a powerful 3D robotics simulator.
 *   `iron`: Based on `ubuntu:jammy`, this image includes ROS 2 Iron Irwini packages and a non-root user.
 *   `iron-garden`: Extends the `iron` image and includes Gazebo Garden.
+*   `noetic`: Based on `ubuntu:focal`, this image includes ROS Noetic Ninjemys packages and a non-root user.

 **Important Note:** The `iron` and `iron-garden` images are currently **under development** and have not been heavily tested.
 They may be unstable or contain significant bugs.